ITRS-Group/cordial/tools/gateway-reporter/README.md

 ### Prerequisites

-`geneos-reporter`, like other standalone tools in the `cordial` repo, it is built so that it has no external dependencies when run on a 64-bit Intel/AMD Linux system, the same architecture as the ITRS Geneos Gateway supports.
+`gateway-reporter`, like other standalone tools in the `cordial` repo, it is built so that it has no external dependencies when run on a 64-bit Intel/AMD Linux system, the same architecture as the ITRS Geneos Gateway supports.

-When run as a validation hook, the Gateway itself prepares a merged setup file before invoking `geneos-reporter` as the validation program.
+When run as a validation hook, the Gateway itself prepares a merged setup file before invoking `gateway-reporter` as the validation program.
 Apart from a suitable YAML configuration file and permissions to write the reports to the configured directory there should be no other pre-requisites.

-When run from the command line `geneos-reporter` can either read prepared, merged setup file(s) or it can invoke a one-shot instance of a Gateway to create a merged set-up but in this case it **must** be run on one of the same systems (Primary of Standby) as the Gateway(s) being reported.
+When run from the command line `gateway-reporter` can either read prepared, merged setup file(s) or it can invoke a one-shot instance of a Gateway to create a merged set-up but in this case it **must** be run on one of the same systems (Primary of Standby) as the Gateway(s) being reported.
 This is so that the merge process runs in the same environment as the Gateway, for access to include files and Gateway version consistency.

 ### Installation

-The `geneos-reporter` program consists of a single binary, which should have no external dependencies beyond the Gateway being reported on, and an optional configuration file that can customise the operations and output formats.
+The `gateway-reporter` program consists of a single binary, which should have no external dependencies beyond the Gateway being reported on, and an optional configuration file that can customise the operations and output formats.

-By default the program is called `geneos-reporter` and the configuration file will use the same name with a `.yaml` suffix.
-The configuration file can be located in any of the following directories:
+By default the program is called `gateway-reporter` and the configuration file will use the same name with a `.yaml` suffix.
+The configuration file can be located in any of the following places:

-* `/etc/itrs`
+* `/etc/geneos/gateway-reporter.yaml`
-* `${HOME}/.config/itrs`
+* `${HOME}/.config/geneos/gateway-reporter.yaml`
-* `.` (the current working directory)
+* `./gateway-reporter.yaml` (in the current working directory)

 If there are configuration files in more than one of the search directories above then they are read in the order above and settings in later files will override the settings from earlier files.